amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .language-python}

 Here, we're asking glob to behave in a fashion similar to os.walk, and recursively dig through directories to identify any Quicktime file located within.
 In fact, underneath the hood the glob module is joining the forces of two other Python modules: os.scandir (a cousin of os.walk) and fnmatch.fnmatch (a module devoted to pattern matching).

 We can create even more powerful filtering pattern matching.
-Say, for example, that Alice wants to find the files oh her hard drive that match her institution's file naming system, which uses a three-digit pattern.
-We could do this with glob in a quick and easy way:
+Say, for example, that Alice found a filenaming policy that said all filenames should include the item id surrounded by underscores `_`.
+We could do this with glob pattern like this:

 ~~~
-goodfn_mov_list = [file for file in glob.glob(video_dir + "/**/*[0-9][0-9][0-9]*mov", recursive=True)]
+goodfn_mov_list = glob.glob(os.path.join(video_dir, "**", "*_[0-9][0-9][0-9][0-9]_*mov", recursive=True)
 ~~~
 {: .language-python}